 Description

-The rear (south) elevation has C20 single-storey flat-roofed brick extensions to the ground floor, a flush doorway and two small windows to the first floor, and a two-over-two square-headed sash window to the second floor.
-The building has a double-pile hipped roof with red tile coverings.
+The rear elevation has late 20th-century single-storey flat-roofed brick extensions on the ground floor, a flush doorway, and two small windows on the first floor, along with a two-over-two square-headed sash window on the second floor.
+The building has a double-pile hipped roof covered with red tiles.

-INTERIOR: the ground floor has a modern shop interior whilst the upper floors serve as office and storage space.
-On the first floor there is an original C18 decorative plaster ceiling with an Adam-style floral and acanthus leaf ceiling rose, Vitruvian scroll and leaf borders, and a moulded cornice.
+Inside, the ground floor has a modern shop interior, while the upper floors are used for office and storage space.
+The first floor features an original 18th-century decorative plaster ceiling with an Adam-style floral and acanthus leaf ceiling rose, Vitruvian scroll and leaf borders, and a moulded cornice.
 There is also a moulded dado rail and skirting.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.